Update Coronavirus (COVID-19)

-If you have required medical treatment or undergone testing for possible COVID-19 a medical certificate is required to be sent to Student Services email: firstname.lastname@example.org prior to returning to class.
+If you have required medical treatment or undergone testing for possible COVID-19 a medical certificate is required to be sent to our COVID-19 Response Team email: email@example.com prior to returning to class.

 If I miss classes can arrangements be made for alternative assessments, extensions on assessments?

-Student Support Services will work with students to negotiate reasonable academic accommodations.
+We will work with students to negotiate reasonable academic accommodations.
 Please contact your teacher or Course Manager.
 Alternatively, please email your questions to: firstname.lastname@example.org

 What about my student placement?

 With the changing developments, we understand you may have concerns about being on practical placement.
 Currently, the Department of Health and Human Services and Department of Education and Training have limited the types of placements that can occur.
 Please speak with your Placement Coordinator about your individual placement.